tidymodels/probably/tests/testthat/_snaps/conformal-intervals.md

 ---

     The following required columns are missing: 'predictor_01', 'predictor_02', 'predictor_03', 'predictor_04', 'predictor_05', 'predictor_06', 'predictor_07', 'predictor_08', 'predictor_09', 'predictor_10', 'predictor_11', 'predictor_12', 'predictor_13', 'predictor_14', 'predictor_15', 'predictor_16', 'predictor_17', 'predictor_18', 'predictor_19', 'predictor_20'.

+---

+    2 repeats were used.
+This method was developed for basic V-fold cross-validation.
+Interval coverage is unknown multiple repeats.

+---

+    The data were resampled using Bootstrap sampling.
+This method was developed for V-fold cross-validation.
+Interval coverage is unknown for your resampling method.

+---

+    Code
+      basic_cv_obj
+    Output
+      Conformal inference via CV+
+      preprocessor: formula
+      model: linear_reg (engine = lm)
+      number of models: 2
+      training set size: 500

+      Use `predict(object, new_data, level)` to compute prediction intervals

+---

+    No known 'int_conformal_infer_cv' methods for this type of object.

+---

+    The output must contain a column called '.predictions' that contains the holdout predictions.
+See the documentation on the 'save_pred' argument of the control function (e.g., `control_grid()` or `control_resamples()`, etc.).

+---

+    The output must contain a column called '.extracts' that contains the fitted workflow objects.
+See the documentation on the 'extract' argument of the control function (e.g., `control_grid()` or `control_resamples()`, etc.).

+---

+    i In index: 1.
+    Caused by error in `validate_column_names()`:
+    !
+The following required columns are missing: 'predictor_01', 'predictor_05', 'predictor_06', 'predictor_07', 'predictor_08', 'predictor_09', 'predictor_10', 'predictor_11', 'predictor_12', 'predictor_13', 'predictor_14', 'predictor_15', 'predictor_16', 'predictor_17', 'predictor_18', 'predictor_19', 'predictor_20'.

 # conformal intervals